ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-15-confined-random-walk-part-I.md

 }
 $$

 It turns out that there is no solution to this, meaning even with confinement there is no real equilibrium.
 You can check this yourself by trying to construct a solution from $P_{n+1} = 2 P_n - P_{n-1}$ satisfying all boundary conditions.
-Note especially that a uniform solution is not possible because once the particle hits the wall, it can only go back, so $P_1$ and $P_{L-1}$ are automatically more likely than the points at the wall.
+Note especially that a uniform solution is not possible because once the particle hits the wall, it can only go back, so $P_1$ and $P_{L-1}$ are automatically more likely than both the points right at the wall and those in the bulk.
 Note how this effect disappear in the continuum approximation, essentially because, I believe, the strip near the border where the probability spikes gets progressively thinner and thinner.